Nitrites, Skeletal Muscle Mitochondrial Bioenergetics, and Physical Activity in Old Age (Nitrite)

 Time Frame: 12-week course of study drug supplementation, up to 16 weeks total

-Using an Actigraph accelerometry device on the participant's wrist, will assess daily steps and its change with 12-weeks (up to 16-weeks) of inorganic nitrite supplementation vs placebo.
-Higher number of steps note improvement.
+Physical activity is measured as daily step count (assessed using an Actigraph accelerometry device on the participant's wrist), before and after 12 weeks (up to 16-weeks) of inorganic nitrite supplementation vs placebo.

 12-week course of study drug supplementation, up to 16 weeks total